fabiolrodriguez/colonotraderbot/README.md

 First step you need to create an API key on Binance, following the [documentation](https://www.binance.com/en/support/faq/how-to-create-api-keys-on-binance-360002502072)

-The, create a .env file and fill with your API_KEY and API_SECRET
+The, create a .env file and fill with your API_KEY and API_SECRET, telegran TOKEN and CHAT_ID

 ```
 API_KEY='YOUR KEY'
 API_SECRET='YOUR SECRET'
+TOKEN = "YOUR TELEGRAM TOKEN"
+CHAT_ID = "YOUR TELEGRAM CHAT ID"
 ```

 Install required libraries